Bagenbaggage

 Bagenbaggage (foaled 1923 in Kentucky) was an American Thoroughbred multiple Derby-winning racehorse who was bred and owned by the Idle Hour Stock Farm of Edward R. Bradley.
 At the time a major force in Thoroughbred racing, Bradley's horses would win the Kentucky Derby four times.

 Racing career

 Competing as a three-year-old in 1926, Bagenbaggage's primary jockey was future Fair Grounds Racing Hall of Fame inductee, Eric Blind.
 With the eighteen-year-old Blind aboard, the bay colt set a new track record in winning the 1926 Louisiana Derby, won the Latonia Derby, and ran second to his stablemate in the Kentucky Derby.
 In a year when the Preakness Stakes was run before the Kentucky Derby, Bagenbaggage had won four straight races by three or more lengths when he inexplicably ran eighth in the Preakness behind winner, Display.

 Bagenbaggage was retired to stud duty after the end of his three-year-old campaign.
 He was unsuccessful as a sire.

+Pedigree

+Bagenbaggage is inbred 5S x 4S to the stallion Hermit, meaning that he appears fifth generation (via Tristan) and fourth generation on the sire side of his pedigree.

+Bagenbaggage is inbred 4S x 5D to the stallion Bend Or, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Ormonde) on the dam side of his pedigree.